JoroKudo/PaintbruSh/README.md

 > **Note:** Ensure `ansilove` is installed for exporting functionality.

 Once you finish your artwork, press **x** to save it as a PNG file.
-The output file will be saved in the current directory.
+The output file will be saved in the directory specified in the Config file.